incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  replay, // replays the latest run if exists, or else does nothing abort, // aborts the current run or clears the abort callbacks if any replaceProducer, // replaces the producer linked to the state getLaneSource, // gets the source of a child removeLane, // removes a lane invalidateCache, // invalidates a cache entry or the whole cache
+  replay, // replays the latest run if exists, or else does nothing abort, // aborts the current run or clears the abort callbacks if any replaceProducer, // replaces the producer linked to the state hasLane, // returns true if the given lane key exists getLaneSource, // gets the source of a child removeLane, // removes a lane invalidateCache, // invalidates a cache entry or the whole cache